ApplicationsOfLanguageModels/course-website-S2025/projects.md

 # Suggested Projects

+> **Note**: The suggested projects are only starting points.
+They are not meant to be complete or novel ideas.
+You are expected to research these topics thoroughly, examine existing work, and brainstorm ways to innovate.
+Students are also encouraged to come up with their own ideas, using the suggestions as inspiration rather than strict guidelines.

+> **Tip**: It is challenging to find completely novel ideas, especially when you are just starting.
+Shared tasks can be a great way to work on cutting-edge problems with provided datasets and well-defined objectives.
+If you're unsure about pursuing something entirely novel from scratch, shared tasks can help you build confidence and focus on methodological innovation.

 ## Education
 - **Teacher Agent for K-12 Science/Mathematics/English**: Develop an AI agent capable of assisting teachers in delivering lessons, answering questions, and evaluating assignments.
 - **Digital Twin for a Public Figure (Academic/Scientist)**: Create a personalized virtual profile that simulates a public figure like Andrew Ng or Yann LeCun.